-It should surprise no one that I think examiner statistics are useful (otherwise why would I waste time blogging about them or building the BigPatentData examiner tool).
+It should surprise no one that I think examiner statistics are useful (otherwise why would I waste time blogging about them or building BigPatentData Examiner Statistics).
 But thinking they are useful1 is a far cry from thinking they are some sort of silver bullet (the werewolf killing kind, not the “hmm, this rocky mountain water tastes a little bit like beer” kind).

 Like most legal technology tools, examiner analytics are most useful in the hands of skilled practitioners who can use them in combination with their own experience and knowledge to glean useful insights.
 It’s tempting to boil an examiner down to a single number (or color, perhaps ;-)) and declare that anybody can now use them to make good “data-driven” prosecution decisions.
 But I just don’t think it works like that.
 I am not saying that patent prosecutors need to bust out some Excel pivot tables and the old TI-83 sitting there in the desk drawer, but I think it is typically more nuanced than a single one-size-fits-all value.